This document supplements the Process Document by providing best practices to resolve and decide Formal Objections.

 This report is then sent to the W3C Council, to the deciders, and to the objectors.
 The Council, like the Team before it, may try to find a consensus path forward.
 Otherwise, the W3C Council uses input from the report, the deciders, and objectors to either overrule the objection (in which case the original decision is in force), or to sustain the objection (in which case the original decision is vacated).
 The W3C Council also writes a report explaining their decision, which may be based on the Team's report.

-When a Formal Objection is issued, the Team assigns someone to attempt to resolve the Formal Objection.
+When a Formal Objection is raised, the Team assigns someone to attempt to resolve the Formal Objection.
 That assignee is expected to follow the best practices below for this effort.

 Within the bounds set by the Process, the Team decides how long the assignee has to attempt resolution and to write the report before the decision will be brought to a W3C Council.
 It is important that not too much time is spent in trying to resolve irreconcilable differences.
 Appropriate timing will depend on the complexity of the issue, and on the cooperation of the objector(s) and decider(s).